Being a step-parent and raising a blended family

-You’ve met the person you want to share your life with, you’ve spent some time getting to know each other and you’ve made the decision to live together, either within a marriage or not.
+You’ve met the person you want to share your life with, you’ve spent some time getting to know each other, and now you’ve made the decision to live together - either within a marriage or not.
 And your partner has children.

-What does it mean to be a step parent?
+What does it mean to be a step-parent?

-When relationships break down, it’s very common that there are children involved, and when ex-partners move on to a new relationship, stepchildren are part of the “package”.
+When relationships break down, it’s very common that there are children involved, and when ex-partners move on to a new relationship, stepchildren are part of the 'package'.
 If you and your partner have come together in your 30s, 40s, 50s or beyond, chances are that one or both of you have children from a previous relationship.

 For the children, gaining a step-parent may well be a hugely positive thing and come with many benefits.
 This does not take away the fact that the situation you will find yourself in takes some adjusting to and it can be difficult for children to come to terms with a new parent.

-Adjusting as a ‘step-family’
+Adjusting as a step-family or blended family

 As well as altering living patterns, the effects of learning to live in a new family structure can include lowered self-confidence and emotional well-being.
 The 2005 Parentline Plus report revealed high levels of depression and anxiety among step-parents.
-It can be easy to put pressure on yourself to be the ‘perfect’ step-parent, particularly if children are having difficulty adjusting to you.
+It can be easy to pressure yourself to be the ‘perfect’ step-parent, particularly if children are having difficulty adjusting to you.

 Step-parents can struggle under the weight of masquerading as biological families instead of acknowledging that they are living with other people’s children.
 Instead of getting used to one another since babyhood, step-parents and step-children are required to get along with each other suddenly, even though neither chose the other.